 Today, both large-scale and small-scale wind turbines are capturing the wind’s energy and converting it to electricity.
 In Hawaii, the effort started in earnest in the 1980s with the first commercial wind farms at Kahuku on Oahu’s North Shore.
 Based in part on maps showing where the wind blows strongest, other projects have been created in recent years.

 In 2006, wind farms opened near Hawi on the Big Island (10 megawatts) and Kaheawa on Maui (30 megawatts).
 A year later, a 20.5-megawatt wind farm began operating at South Point on the Big Island.
-The Kaheawa project is considering an expansion that will increase its capacity by more than 60 percent.
-Maui generates 51 megawatts from 35 wind generators on the ridgeline at Maalaia and near Ulupalakua., and Boston-based First Windalso broke ground in July 2010 on a 30-megawatt wind farm at Kahuku.
+The Kaheawa project expanded its capacity by more than 60 percent.
+Maui generates 51 megawatts from 35 wind generators on the ridgeline at Maalaia and near Ulupalakua., and Boston-based First Wind also broke ground in July 2010 on a 30-megawatt wind farm at Kahuku.
 A 2012 report done for the state predicted that wind, solar and geo-thermal sources of energy offered the best prospect for ending Hawaii’s dependence on oil generated power.

 - Hawaii Department of Business, Economic Development and Tourism